simongui/simongui.github.io/_posts/2024-08-08-coordinated-omission.markdown

 ```

 In many tools the `p50` would be reported as `1.5 seconds` but what actually happened was that `Request 2` had to wait `2 seconds` before it could dispatch.
 In many testing tools the `start time` isn't captured until the request begins but does not account for queueing wait times caused by external forces.
-The `p50` should be 2.5 seconds``
+The `p50` should be `2.5 seconds`.